inesmarcal/Thesis-Scripts-Assess-of-SAST-Tools-against-OWASP-Top-10-vulns/README.md

      [your-disk]:[name-path]\juliet_test_suite\expect_test_cases_list> python expect_results_juliettestsuite.py
      ```

-     This will generate a file called expected.txt which will correspond to the existent vulnerable and non-vulnerable instances of the Juliet Test Suite testcase, that will be used later to classify the results obtained by the tools.
+     This will generate a file called expected.txt corresponding to the existing vulnerable and non-vulnerable instances of the Juliet Test Suite test case, which will later be used to classify the results obtained by the tools.

-   The main script will be executed nextly:
+   The main script is executed next:
-   * The next step is to run the main code of this flow of execution.
-The first time this script is run you should comment it from line 1226 to 1323, as this part regards with combinations of 2 tools using weights and at this point the file WEIGHTS.txt doesn't exist (will be generated later in the main script from regular_apps folder).
-Later you will be able to uncomment these lines when certain files will be generated.
+   * The next step is to run the main code of this execution sequence.
+The first time this script is run, it should be commented from line 1226 to 1323 since this part deals with combinations of 2 tools using weights and at this point the file WEIGHTS.txt doesn't exist (it will be generated later by the main script from the regular_apps folder).
+Later on, it will be possible to uncomment these lines when certain files are generated.
      ```shellscript
      [your-disk]:[name-path]\owasp_benchmark> python verify_results_benchmarkowasp.py
      ```

-     This will generate an output of all the results achieved by the tools in the Juliet Test Suite about all the types of analysis executed.
-It will also generate the following files:
+     This will generate an output of all the results obtained by the tools in the Juliet Test Suite for all the types of analysis performed.
+It will also create the following files:
-     - kiuwan\KIUWAN_FILE.txt - a file from a separate analysis to the tool Kiuwan
+     - kiuwan\KIUWAN_FILE.txt - a file from a separate analysis to the Kiuwan tool
      - latex\LATEX_JULIET.txt - the latex code for the results obtained by the tools in this platform (TPs, FNs, FPs and TNs)
      - weight_combinations_2_results\FINAL_VULNING_2.txt - a file to be opened as an Excel and that will be used to calculate the metrics for the combinations of 2 tools using weights per vulnerability
      - VULNING_JULIET.txt - a file to be used on the regular_apps\combinations.py script to generate the weights for each tool regarding each vulnerability and scenario

 3. regular_apps <br>
    Here we start by running the main script:
-   * Here is where most of the tasks will be done, namely classification of the tools in the majority of the applications (by outputing it), calculus of the weights, generation of a big part of the latex tables.
+   * This is where most of the work is done, which includes classifying the tools' outputs against the majority of applications, calculating the weights, and generating a great part of the latex tables.
      ```shellscript
      [your-disk]:[name-path]\regular_apps> python combinations.py
      ```